Experience Center: Fluid Expression, Fusion of Aesthetics

 Before starting with the design, each item on display--materials, furniture, decor items, and light fixtures all are sourced and curated to enable a comprehensive solution.
 However, it’s ensured that the design isn’t limited to certain pieces but is incremental in nature and amalgamates different genres of sliding shutters, wall panelling systems, lighting solutions, accessories, furnishings, furniture, and more into a holistic design scheme.
 To amplify and ensure maximum integration of services, the design is detailed in grids that form junctions for the services to enable that.
 In settings like the bedroom, the surfaces have metal frameworks that ease the process of changing the clad finishes with fluency.
 Similarly, the architectural lighting of the experience center is hung on magnetic tracks, prearranging the flexibility to expand the opulence and illumination whenever and wherever required.

 The more permanent elements of the exhibition are designed to foster aesthetics and detail to accommodate functionality to the best of their ability.
 The entrance to the showroom is marked by an arched door that sits beside a display on its facade.
 Owing to its ever-changing nature, the glass fixture has a ledge in the bottom half, where more significant pieces and consignments can be pushed through without hassle.
-Behind the front exhibit, as part of the front facade, sits the most spectacular installation made from a bent Flexi-ply and detailed with CNC cutting that showcases floor plans of spaces, like the dining table, the home theatre, and the balcony; all of which are detailed with furniture and hand-drafted nomenclature and dimensioning.
+Behind the front exhibit, as part of the front facade, sits the most spectacular installation made from a bent Flexi-ply and detailed with CNC cutting that showcases floor plans of spaces, like the dining space, the home theatre, and the balcony; all of which are detailed with furniture and hand-drafted nomenclature and dimensioning.
 This piece establishes the identity of the interiors as a space for design solutions, right from a glimpse.

 Upon entering, the patrons are greeted with a beautiful arched surface with light peeping from the slit that’s built from the popular luxe material.
 Sitting right beside the entrance, on a dais, is a backlit polycarbonate panel that displays the philosophy of the Excella group, familiarising the architects, interior designers, and patrons who visit the space of the core ethos.
 These backlit panels have been scrumptiously used in the side facades to create a beautiful illusion of a window that beams with diffused natural light through the sheer curtains.